 iTooch Fifth Grade offers over 4500 exercises for math, reading, science, and health at the fifth grade level.
 There are options to manage multiple students’ progress.
 The app is engaging and fun, and offers a lot of feedback for students.

 The company offers Math, Language Arts, Health, and Science for $13.99 for each grade level, as well as an elementary bundle that covers grades 1-5 Math and Language Arts for $37.99.

 5th Grade Reading Comprehension Prep: This app offers science and social studies themed passages with companion comprehension questions.
 It’s a bit more bare-bones than some of the other choices, and the reading level of the passages is on the high side for fifth graders.

 If you are looking for a good, reliable reading comprehension app for fifth grade, you have found your item!
 This no-nonsense app gets right to the point and will efficiently help kids with their comprehension.

 This app offers dozens of learning games that cover important grade 5 topics including reading, comprehension, math, and much more.
 Two games are included with the free version of the app, then users will want to subscribe with a monthly or annual subscription.
 The monthly version will run $4.99 and the annual subscription costs $29.99.

 The app is very nice, because users can pick and choose lessons needed when they are needed, so if your student is studying figurative language at school, you can choose to supplement with the figurative language lesson in the app.

 Reading Trainer improves comprehension by tackling reading fluency.
 When students read more easily, they are free to retain and process more of the content of the text.
 This app offers 12 different games and exercises designed to improve coordination of eye movements, increase rapid recognition of letters and numbers, and more.

-The app costs $2.99.
-It’s won several awards and has been documented to improve reading fluency.
+The app has won several awards and has been documented to improve reading fluency.

 Common Core Connections